WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

 }
 ```

-Build the project for development, observe how build fails with
+Build the project for development, observe how build contains warnings

 ```
 WARNING in